GraceChan03/Texas-holdem-poker/specification/proposal.md

 # Wireframes

-Hove your mouse on the image and you can see its title.
+Hover your mouse on the image and you can see its title.

 ![Game Init](/specification/wireframe/game_init.png "Game Init")